-- 1. Remove sewage drain hose from small access door located on driver side of coach. - 2.
-Remove dust cap from sewage drain outlet and connect sewer hose.
-Be sure it is firmly attached. - NOTE: The sewage drain outlet on your coach may swivel downward (depending on model) when necessary to avoid bends in the sewage drain hose, which could trap solids while dumping or to provide more direct drainage while using on-site sewer hook-ups.
+1. Remove dust cap from sewage drain outlet and connect sewer hose.
+Be sure it is firmly attached.

+NOTE: The sewage drain outlet on your motorhome may swivel downward (depending on model) when necessary to avoid bends in the sewage drain hose, which could trap solids while dumping or to provide more direct drainage while using on-site sewer hook-ups.

-3. Place the outlet end of sewage drain hose into disposal opening.
+2. Place the outlet end of sewage drain hose into disposal opening.

-1st - Pull Black Waste Tank Drain valve to drain black water (sewage) tank - then close.
+1st - Pull Black Waste Tank Drain valve to drain black water (sewage)